Does the school follow the British or Vietnamese curriculum?

-How will the day be timetabled?
+How is the day timetabled?
 Will English be integrated or will it be English in the morning and Vietnamese in the afternoon?

 The English and Vietnamese curriculum are integrated and delivered within the core school hours.
 Please se the Student Timetable to see our school day times.

 How will Vietnamese culture and values be preserved?

 We celebrate both languages in school and focus on Vietnamese heritage and culture in the Vietnamese curriculum.
 Most of our Teaching Assistants are Vietnamese, to assist our students with their Vietnamese studies, and we regularly celebrate key traditional Vietnamese events such as Tet and Moon Festival.

 We are a very close-knit community and value family relationships and develop events such as our Grandparents Day, Parent Seminars, and Coffee Mornings.
 Our students go on day and residential trips not just abroad but also within Vietnam to learn more about Vietnam and experience traditional Vietnamese life and values.
 Traditions like respect for the elders and good manners are reinforced by our teachers in everything they do.

 Which English subjects will my child lose out on by doing the Vietnamese subjects?